 - Frank Robinson, an MVP and Triple crown slugger as a player, was named Major League Baseball’s first black manager by the Cleveland Indians (1974)

-And, on this day in 1990, East Germany ceased to exist when its territory became part of the Federal Republic of Germany and its citizens rejoined the European Community after 45 years of postwar division.
-Since then, a unified Germany has become a driving force in the European Union, as well as the region’s most powerful economy and political voice.
-The anniversary is a public holiday–German Unity Day.
+- East Germany ceased to exist when its territory became part of the Federal Republic of Germany and its citizens rejoined the European Community after 45 years of postwar division—now a public holiday in unified Germany (1990)